craftercms/docs/source/getting-started/quick-start-guide.rst

 This section describes how to quickly install Crafter CMS and start crafting your experiences.
 The steps listed below is intended to help the user start using Crafter CMS for development or evaluation only.

-There are a couple of ways to setup Crafter CMS:
+To setup Crafter CMS:

-* :ref:`Install from the binary download <installing-crafter-cms-from-binary-download>`
+* :ref:`Install from prebuilt binaries download <installing-crafter-cms-from-prebuilt-binaries>`
-* :ref:`Install from binary built by the Gradle environment builder <installing-craftercms-from-built-binary>`

    .. note::
       **For Windows Users** |br|